0xDBFB7/ionprinter/documents/log/construction.md

 Printed out a 122mm bolt circle, disassembled everything, drilled three holes into the table, and re-assembled everything.
 The pump is now very rigidly affixed via the M6 bolt pattern on the bottom.

+ Planning on swapping out the buna-n gaskets for viton.
+Very expensive, but whatever.